 Yes.
 The eRA system offers a “clone” option whereby information entered in an approval form can be transferred to a new form.
-Please ensure all relevant project information and documents are updated accordingly in a cloned form.
+The clone functionality is only available at specific steps of the approval workflow (as indicated below).

 Yes, this can be achieved by delegating access to your profile to a trusted individual in your research group or department.
 Please see video link in FAQ 6 above for how to go about delegating access.